konne88/konne88.github.io/index.md

   <img class="bg" src="assets/project-icons/dopcert-bg.png"/>
 </div>

-DopCert is a framework developed using the Coq Proof Assistant for formally verifing query optimizations in databases.
+Cosette is a framework developed using the Coq Proof Assistant for formally verifing query optimizations in databases.
 It consists of the following parts:
 1) HoTTSQL, a SQL like language that covers all major SQL features, including selection-projection-join, aggregation, correlated subqueries, and indexes.
 We